 Texas Instruments Incorporated Stock Performance

-Texas Instruments has a performance score of 5 on a scale of 0 to 100.
-The entity has a beta of 1.43, which indicates a somewhat significant risk relative to the market.
-As the market goes up, the company is expected to outperform it.
-However, if the market returns are negative, Texas Instruments will likely underperform.
-Texas Instruments right now has a risk of 2.09%.
-Please validate Texas Instruments maximum drawdown, skewness, as well as the relationship between the Skewness and day typical price , to decide if Texas Instruments will be following its existing price patterns.
+On a scale of 0 to 100, Texas Instruments holds a performance score of 18.
+The entity has a beta of 1.05, which indicates a somewhat significant risk relative to the market.
+Texas Instruments returns are very sensitive to returns on the market.
+As the market goes up or down, Texas Instruments is expected to follow.
+Please check Texas Instruments' maximum drawdown, skewness, as well as the relationship between the Skewness and day typical price , to make a quick decision on whether Texas Instruments' existing price patterns will revert.

 Risk-Adjusted Performance